BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Abstract

 \section{Abstract}

-Large language models (LLMs) increasingly play an important role in a wide range of information processing and management tasks.
-Many of these tasks are performed in large batches or even offline, and the performance indictor for which is throughput.
+Large language models (LLMs) increasingly play an important role in a wide range of information processing and management tasks in industry.
+Many of these tasks are performed in large batches or even offline, and the performance \cb{indicator} for which is throughput.
 These tasks usually show the characteristic of prefix sharing, where different prompt input can partially show the common prefix.
 However, the existing LLM inference engines tend to optimize the streaming requests and show limitations of supporting the large batched tasks with the prefix sharing characteristic.
 The existing solutions use the LRU-based cache to reuse the KV context of common prefix between requests.
-The KV context that are about to be reused may prematurely evicted with the implicit cache management.
+The KV context that are about to be reused \cb{may be prematurely evicted} with the implicit cache management.
 Besides, the streaming oriented systems do not leverage the request-batch information and can not mix the decoding tokens with the prefill chunks to the best for the batched scenarios, and thus fails to saturate the GPU.
 We propose \SYS{} to address the above problems. \SYS{} explicitly identifies the common prefixes globally.
 The requests sharing the same prefix will be scheduled together to reuse the KV context the best. \SYS{} reorders the requests and schedules the requests with larger ratio of decoding first to better mix the decoding tokens with the latter prefill chunks, and applies memory-centric token batching to enlarge the token-batch sizes, which helps to increase the GPU utilization.
-Finally, \SYS{} optimizes the prefix-shared Attention kernel with horizontal fusion to reduce tail effect and kernel launch overhead.
-Extensive evaluation shows that \SYS{} outperforms vLLM and SGLang by $1.3\times$ to $10.8\times$ on a set of microbenchmarks and a typical industry workload under different hardware environments.
+Extensive evaluation shows that \SYS{} outperforms vLLM and SGLang by $1.3\times$ to $10.8\times$ on a set of microbenchmarks and a typical industry workload under different hardware environments. \cb{ Code is available at \url{https://github.com/microsoft/MixLLM/tree/batchllm_vllm_064}. }